Ross65536/job-scheduler/DESIGN.md

 var userJobsIndex map[string][Job] // maps username to jobs started by user
 ```

+The `Token` is a CSPRNG-random string unique to each user.
+Would be 32 bytes.

 These will be pre-initialized (hardcoded) and will contains the list of valid users.